JuanGarcia0209/LAC/README.md

 ## Releases

-Now, you can see the items save in the DataBase(simulated with Array List).
-Like users, answers, etc.
+Now, you can see the items save in the DataBase (simulated with ArrayList) like users, answers, etc.

-For entrer to this view, you need do this steps:
+For enter to this view, you need do this steps:

-* Step 1:  press the start button "Entrar".
+* Step 1: Press the start button "Entrar".
-* Step 2: in the Login view, write and login with "1001" in the input or press the button "Ingresar a la DB".
+* Step 2: In the Login view, writing "1001" in the input and login or press the button "Ingresar a la DB".
-* Step 3: now, you're in the DB Panel!
+* Step 3: Now, you're in the DB Panel!
 Here, you can see all that you want.

 <!-- TABLE OF CONTENTS -->
-## Tabla de contenidos
+## Table of Contents
   <ol>
     <li><a href="#run-locally">Run Locally</a></li>
     <li><a href="#roadmap">Roadmap</a></li>